What You'll Learn

 Kids who have trouble with working memory often make mistakes.
 They might struggle to follow directions.
 Or forget to finish homework assignments and chores.
 It can be easy for teachers and parents to get frustrated.
 But knowing that a child is having a hard time with working memory will make it easier to get them the help they need.

 Imagine this: You’re throwing a party and ask your child to help set up.
-The instructions you give him seem simple enough: Put his toys in his room, move everyone’s shoes to the closet and set the table.
+The instructions you give seem simple enough: Put you toys in your room, move everyone’s shoes to the closet and set the table.
 He agrees, but when you go check on him later, the table isn’t set, his shoes are still in the hallway and he’s put toys … in the closet.

 What’s going on?

 Kids who have a hard time “staying on track” may be having problems with working memory, which is an executive function that plays a major role in how we process, use and remember information on a daily basis.
 Remembering a phone number, recalling directions, remembering how to use grammar and structure, writing an essay and applying the quadratic formula are all mental tasks that use working memory.